 - Store Traffic – Promotes physical traffic to your store.

 As your business grows or innovates, your objectives will likely change or alter to target different actions.

 2. Define Your Audience

 The more niche or specific your target audience is, the less it will cost you!
 Although you may reach more people with a broad audience, you may find that you have lower click-through rates and conversion rates.
-Targeting your audience based on their specific demographics or relevant experiences can reduce your costs and provide you with successful ad campaigns.
-When creating an audience, you want to ensure you are finding the most relevant audience to your brand.
+Audience targeting based on their specific demographics or relevant experiences can reduce your costs and provide you with successful ad campaigns.
+When creating an audience, you want to find the most relevant audience for your brand.

 3. Create an Ad Funnel

 A Facebook ad funnel is a conversion strategy that can help convert Facebook users into loyal customers.
 The funnel works in a straightforward yet highly effective way.

 - At the top of the funnel (TOFU), we are trying to reach our “cold audience”, this is where you can begin planting that seed in your audience’s brain.
 We are just looking to get the brand name out to the audience.

 - Next, we have the middle of our funnel (MOFU); this is where we would look at remarketing to a “warm audience.”
 We want this audience to learn more about our brand and some of our offerings.
 At this step, we want to add some information that the audience may not know yet or some selling points (e.g. free shipping, sustainable, environmentally friendly, etc.) to grab their attention.